AlaynaCarlin/BlueClient/README.md

 - [12/03/2021]: UpdateLog – Uploaded rough code for Update.
 - [12/06/2021]: UpdateLog/LogIndex - Worked on Code for Update and got it partially working
 - [12/07/2021]: Update – finally functioning update
+-	[12/10/2021]: Alayna and Renee deployed our Client on Heroku.
+I was stuck at work.

 ---